changtaoshuai/Marketing_Analytics/README.md

 df.to_csv('Fogo_de_Chao_review.csv')
 ```

-The final data set looks like this (2389 rows in total):
+Below is a quick look of the final data set:

 ![](/images/data.jpg)

+There are 2389 rows and 3 columns.
+The first column is reviews in text, such as 'I would not recommend', the second column is ratings, such as 4 stars, and the last column is when customers dined in Fogo de Chao.

-Now, web scraping is completed!
+Up till now, web scraping is completed!

 ## Part 2: Data Analysis

-In this part, I will use the data set I scraped from OpenTable for data analysis.
-First, import packages for data visualization.
+In this part, I used the data set about Fogo de Chao I scraped from OpenTable for data analysis.
+Before performing deeper analysis like prediction models, it is important to know the data by creating visualization.
+Therefore, first, I imported packages for data visualization.

 ### Import data

 ```python